nookeen/WP-plugin-custom-email-button/readme.txt

 == Installation ==

-1. Download.
-2. Unzip.
-3. Upload to the plugins directory (wp-content/plugins).
+1. Download current Release, ZIP file without '-master'.
+2. Use WP plugin installer to upload this ZIP.
 4. Activate the plugin.

 == Changelog ==